Welcome!

 How can political ecologists sharpen or build new methods for understanding environmental governance?

-- Nost, E. Forthcoming.
+- Nost, E. 2025.
 Q-method.
 In The Field Guide to Mixing Social and Biophysical Methods in Environmental Research R. Lave and S. Lane, eds.
 OpenBookPublishers.

 - Nost, E., G. Gehrke, G. Poudrier, A. Lemelin, M. Beck, and S. Wylie.
 Visualizing Changes to US Federal Environmental Agency Websites, 2016-2020.
 2021.
 PLoS One.
 Link